Premier League transfer window preview: Kane to Man United? Rice to Arsenal?

 What does the team need?
 Postecoglou will assess his squad over the next few weeks to determine the club's transfer strategy.
 Spurs conceded 63 Premier League goals last season -- a figure only surpassed by the three relegated teams, as well as Bournemouth and Nottingham Forest -- so there are major issues defensively.
 A new goalkeeper, at least one new centre-back and perhaps a new left-back are all needed, while some fresh creativity in midfield would not go amiss either.

 Who are the major targets?
-Difficult to answer comprehensively given Spurs have a new manager yet to start work, but Spurs previously expressed an interest in Fulham winger Manor Solomon and also Brentford goalkeeper David Raya.
+Difficult to answer comprehensively given Spurs have a new manager yet to start work, but the club previously expressed an interest in Fulham winger Manor Solomon and also Brentford goalkeeper David Raya.
 They are also expected to convert forward Dejan Kulusevski's loan deal from Juventus into a permanent transfer.
 Spurs have been repeatedly linked with a move for Leicester City playmaker James Maddison, who is available after the club were relegated, but it is unclear at this stage whether Postecoglou wants him.
+The same goes for Man United centre-back Maguire, while a permanent move for Barcelona's Clement Lenglet is being considered once his loan ends.

 Who could be leaving?
 Speculation over Kane's future could dominate Tottenham's summer.
 Real Madrid and Manchester United are interested in signing the 29-year-old but Spurs are reluctant to let him go, even with a contract that expires in 2024.
 It remains to be seen whether Postecoglou's appointment is enough to convince Kane to stay, or even sign a new deal.